Alex-Symonds/Adminas-React/README.md

 Used by: edit.
 On changing a dropdown of address names, request the full address from the server and display it on the page.

-##### auto_item_desc.js
-Used by: job, edit.
-On changing a dropdown containing product names, request the product description of the item and display it on the page.

 ##### document_builder_main.js
 Used by: document_builder.
 1. Save, issue and delete buttons at the top of the page, plus the "unsaved changes" warning box.